75asu/gobox/rssagg/notes.md

   - hook up the handler in a route in main
   - define the handleCreateUser properly
 - Create new model User and use this in handlerCreateUser
+- Add database migration for apikey and update the query to add GetUserByAPIKey
+- Add a handler for getuser
+- Add auth package GetAPIKey
+- Attach getuser handler to a route in main.go